 This is one of the heavier packs that we tested (37 ounces).
 The heavier materials used add to the weight of the pack, but also make it more durable.
 This pack would need to get a little heavier to be more comfortable (padded hip belt) but could lighten up a bit by ditching the additional zipper entry.
 If you're looking for a lightweight pack for quick backcountry missions, check out our Top Pick, the Mammut Lithia Speed 15.
 Our Top Pick for Short Hikes, the Lowe Alpine Aeon ND20, is lighter than the ACT and more comfortable.

 This pack comes in only one size, and the back measures 19 inches.
 It does have load-lifters on the shoulder straps, but because of the non-existent angle between the top of the pack and the shoulder straps, they aren't very effective at shifting the weight up off the hip belt.
 Also, the hip belt barely reached around to cover our hip bones, and we wear a size 2 pant.
 While having your hip belt come too far across the front of your abdomen is also uncomfortable, it seems like most people will have the opposite problem with this pack.

 The ACT Trail did impress us with its durability.
 It's made with 210D nylon (which is thicker and will last longer than packs made of only 100D nylon), and the bottom is a reinforced 600D polyester, which is a high wear spot.
 One thing we considered is the buckle systems and their ease of replacement.
 In the case of this pack, the hip belt buckle is sewn in, and if it breaks, you'll need to cut the hip belt and melt the edges (so that it doesn't fray), to replace it with a thread-through buckle.

-We could see this pack working well for people who use a hydration bladder, need an included rain cover but not too much room for their gear, and either don't use their hip belt much or like to be able to stow it away easily.
+We could see this pack working well for people who use a hydration bladder, or those who need an included rain cover but not too much room for their gear.
+It's also good for those who either don't use their hip belt much or like to be able to stow it away easily.